Meet your awesome MedLife MCAT Mentors

 Madison Adam

 When Madison embarked on her MCAT prep journey, she began her studies independently using AAMC material and content textbooks for 50-60 hours a week.
-She scored a 500 on her first diagnostic exam, and she knew instantly that she would have to refine her study methods if she was going to boost her score to competitive levels for med school.
+She scored a 500 on an early practice exam, and she knew instantly that she would have to refine her study methods if she was going to boost her score to competitive levels for med school.

 She quickly found out that she needed to be more mindful of her mental and physical wellbeing as she was struggling to find a work-life balance.
 Fortunately, Madison turned to her mentors and peers who were also going through the premed route and realized the need for strong test-taking and studying strategies that would help her achieve her score.
 After 3 months of studying, Madison was able to boost her score by 20 points, landing an outstanding 520 on the MCAT exam!